neos-modding-group/NeosModLoader/README.md

 ### Something is broken!
 Where can I get help?
 1. Check the logs (`C:\Program Files (x86)\Steam\steamapps\common\NeosVR\Logs`) for clues as to what is going wrong.
 2. Disable NeosModLoader by removing the `-LoadAssembly <path>` launch option.
-If Neos is still having problems while unmodified, you can get support on the [Neos Discord](https://discordapp.com/invite/GQ92NUu5).
-You should not ask the Neos Discord for help with mods.
+If Neos is still having problems while completely unmodified, you can get support on the [Neos Discord](https://discordapp.com/invite/GQ92NUu5). **You should not ask the Neos Discord for help with mods.**
 3. If you only experience the problem while modded, try uninstalling all of your mods and re-installing them one by one.
 Once you find the problematic mod reach out it its developers.
 4. If you are having an issue with NeosModLoader itself, please open [an issue](https://github.com/zkxs/NeosModLoader/issues).
+5. If you are having trouble diagnosing the issue yourself, we have a #help-and-support channel in the [Neos Modding Discord](https://discord.gg/vCDJK9xyvm).

 ### Does NeosModLoader violate the Neos Guidelines?
 Sort answer: maybe?